 With other objects, it’s best to keep the frontmost part of the object in focus, as I do in many of my mushroom photographs.
 The best way to check and see if you have the best focus is to preview your image.
 Take a good look at it, zoom in on your camera, and see if the spot that’s in focus is the area your eye wants to look at first.
 If it’s not, then you’ll want to try again and change the focus to the area your eye wants to see first in the photograph.

-Dial-In Your Aperture Setting
+Dial In Your Aperture Setting

-The settings you choose on your camera — particularly the aperture — will play a big part in determining how much of the scene is in focus.
+The settings you choose on your camera, particularly the aperture, will play a big part in determining how much of the scene is in focus.
 Because of the nature of macro photography, you’ll already have a lot of the image out of focus, so blurring the background won’t be difficult.
 Here are some general guidelines when choosing aperture settings for a macro photo:

-- A wider aperture (such as ƒ/2.8 or ƒ/4) will significantly blur the background and also some of the object, depending on how much depth the object takes up in the frame.
+- A wider aperture (such as f/2.8 or f/4) will significantly blur the background and also some of the object, depending on how much depth the object takes up in the frame.
 This setting will also bring more light through the lens, allowing you to use a faster shutter speed (less chance of camera shake) and/or a lower ISO (resulting in a clearer image with less grain/noise).

-- A smaller aperture (such as ƒ/8 or ƒ/11) will allow more of the object to be in focus, which can help if you’re unsure of the focal point or you want to make sure more of the subject is clear.
+- A smaller aperture (such as f/8 or f/11) will allow more of the object to be in focus, which can help if you’re unsure of the focal point or you want to make sure more of the subject is clear.
 This will lessen the light coming through the lens, which will require either a slower shutter speed (more chance of camera shake) and/or a higher ISO (more noise/grain in the photo).

 Use Focus Stacking for More Depth

 If you want to get into more advanced macro photography, you might want to consider focus stacking.
 This is a technique that requires a tripod and possibly macro rails, which allow you to fine-tune the camera position front, back, left, and right.
 In a nutshell, with focus stacking you photograph the same scene with the focus set to different parts of the image, then merge those images in post-processing.
 This leaves you with a macro photo that has a blurred background but much more of the object in focus.
+Software like Adobe Photoshop, Helicon Focus, and Zerene Stacker all have dedicated focus stacking tools that automate most of the heavy lifting once you’ve captured your image sequence.

 Tip #3: Be Aware of Your Surroundings